 In this Technical Forum Dr Michael Clark assesses what progress is being made to have a continuous self-cleaning cement kiln process.

 Dr Michael Clark ponders segregation and the unwated formation of red rivers in the clinker cooler.

 Dr Michael Clark summarises discussions at Cemtech Americas’ Technical Workshop and looks ahead to Dubai.

 Dr Michael Clark discusses co-processing in the cement industry and why it is considered best practice.

 Following the Cemtech Europe 2015 Technical Workshop, Dr Clark looks forward to the next workshop of its kind to be delivered in Orlando, USA, in December.
 With a two-day edition lined up, this month’s Technical Foru...

 Dr Michael Clark outlines the governing factors of gas flow through the cement manufacturing process.

 Dr Michael Clark examines product development and where there might be gaps in the market.

 Dr Michael Clark advises on how producers can gather the information needed to beat local competition

-Dr Michael Clark looks at how NOx emissions fit into the mass balance of a cement kiln.
+Dr Michael Clark looks at the intricacies of cement production accounting and estimating input inventories.